Beta polytopes and Poisson polyhedra: $f$-vectors and angles: Introduction and main results

-of such a random tessellation, where for a hyperplane $H\in A(d,d-1)$ we write $H^-$ for the closed half-space determined by $H$ that contains the origin.
-We emphasize that the probability law of $Z_{\alpha}$ is invariant under rotations and that $Z_{\alpha}$ is almost surely bounded and hence a random polytope.
+of such a random tessellation, where for a hyperplane $H\in A(d,d-1)$ we denote by $H^-$ the closed half-space determined by $H$ that contains the origin.
+We emphasize that the probability law of $Z_{d,\alpha,\gamma}$ is invariant under rotations and that $Z_{d,\alpha,\gamma}$ is almost surely bounded and hence a random polytope.
 Zero cells of Poisson hyperplane tessellations of this type have attracted considerable attention in the literature, see \cite{HoermannHugReitznerThaele,HugSchneider07LargeCells} as well as the references cited therein.
 In particular, this class contains two prominent special cases.
-Namely, $Z_{1}$ corresponds to the zero cell of a stationary and isotropic Poisson hyperplane tessellation with intensity
+Namely, $Z_{d,1,\gamma}$ corresponds to the zero cell of a stationary and isotropic Poisson hyperplane tessellation with intensity

-(see \cite[Equation (4.27)]{SW08}), while $Z_{d}$ has the same distribution as the typical cell of a stationary Poisson--Voronoi tessellation of a suitable constant intensity.
+(see \cite[Equation (4.27)]{SW08}), while $Z_{d,d,\gamma}$ has the same distribution as the typical cell of a stationary Poisson--Voronoi tessellation of a suitable constant intensity that can be expressed in terms of $\gamma$ and $d$.
 Both models are classical objects in stochastic geometry and well studied; we refer to \cite{LastPenrosePPPBook,SW08} for further background material.

-It is a crucial observation that the zero cells $Z_{\alpha} $ are \textit{dual} to convex hulls of Poisson point processes of the type discussed in Section~\ref{subsec:PPP}.
+It is a crucial observation that the zero cells $Z_{d,\alpha,\gamma} $ are \textit{dual} to convex hulls of Poisson point processes of the type discussed in Section~\ref{subsec:PPP}.
 To make this precise, we recall from \cite[Chapter 5.1]{MatousekDiscreteGeometryBook} that if $K\subset\R^d$ is a convex body, its dual (or polar body) $K^\circ$ is defined as

 In particular, if $P\subset\R^d$ is a polytope with $0$ in its interior, it is well known that, for all $k\in\{0,1,\ldots,d-1\}$,

 see~\cite[Corollary~2.13]{ziegler_book_lec_on_poly}.